What's the Difference Between Rational and Irrational Numbers?

 "In remembering the difference between rational and irrational numbers, think one word: ratio," explains Eric D. Kolaczyk.
 He's a professor in the department of mathematics and statistics at Boston University and the director of the university's Rafik B. Hariri Institute for Computing and Computational Science & Engineering.

-"If you can write a number as a ratio of two integers (e.g., 1 over 10, -5 over 23, 1,543 over 10, etc.) then we put it in the category of rational numbers," Kolaczyk explains in an email.
+"If you can write a number as a ratio of two integers (e.g., 1 over 10, -5 over 23, 1,543 over 10, etc.) then we put it in the category of rational numbers," Kolaczyk says in an email.
 "Otherwise, we say it is irrational."

 Advertisement

-You can express either a whole number or a fraction — parts of whole numbers — as a ratio, with an integer called a numerator on top of another integer called a denominator.
+You can express either a whole number or a fraction — parts of whole numbers — as a ratio, using an integer called a numerator on top of another integer called a denominator.
 You divide the denominator into the numerator.
 That can give you a number such as 1/4 or 500/10 (otherwise known as 50).

 Irrational numbers, in contrast to rational numbers, are pretty complicated.
-As Wolfram MathWorld explains, they can't be expressed by fractions, and when you try to write them as a number with a decimal point, the digits just keep going on and on, without ever stopping or repeating a pattern.
+As Wolfram MathWorld explains, they cannot be expressed by fractions, and when you try to write them as a number with a decimal point, the digits just keep going on and on, without ever stopping or repeating a pattern.

-So what sort of numbers behave in such a crazy fashion?
-Basically, ones that describe complicated things.
-Perhaps the most famous irrational number is pi — sometimes written as π, the Greek letter for p — which expresses the ratio of the circumference of a circle to the diameter of that circle.
-As mathematician Steven Bogart explained in this 1999 Scientific American article that ratio will always equal pi, regardless of the size of the circle.
-Since the earliest attempts to calculate pi were performed by Babylonian mathematicians nearly 4,000 years ago, successive generations of mathematicians have kept plugging away, and coming up with longer and longer strings of decimals with non-repeating patterns.
-In 2019, Google researcher Hakura Iwao managed to extend pi to 31,415,926,535,897 digits, as this Cnet article details.
+Perhaps the most famous irrational number is pi — sometimes written as π, the Greek letter for "p" — which expresses the ratio of the circumference of a circle to the diameter of that circle.
+As mathematician Steven Bogart explained in this 1999 Scientific American article, that ratio will always equal pi, regardless of the size of the circle.

-Sometimes, a square root — that is, a factor of a number that, when multiplied by itself, produces the number that you started with — is irrational number, unless it's a perfect square that's a whole number, such as 4, the square root of 16.
-One of the most conspicuous examples is the square root of 2, which works out to 1.414 plus an endless string of nonrepeating digits.
+One of the most conspicuous examples is the square root of 2, which works out to 1.414 plus an endless string of non-repeating digits.
 That value corresponds to the length of the diagonal within a square, as first described by the ancient Greeks in the Pythagorean theorem.

 Advertisement